Face masks mandatory until 12.01 am, Monday 17 May 2021. Please read our special conditions of entry before visiting us.

 Signage is provided at entrances to all public areas to indicate the maximum capacity of people based on the limit of one person per two square metres.

 The security team will assist to manage congestion of people in specific areas, including queuing that may occur immediately outside the Library.

 Meal and meeting rooms for staff all have capacity limits in place.

 Staggered working hours

 The Library’s core working hours have been varied to be from 11am – 3pm.
 This allows staff to utilise public transport outside of peak times.
 Staff can take meal breaks anytime between 11am and 2pm.

 Perspex barriers have been installed on the service desks in the Library’s foyers and reading rooms.

-Face masks are recommended to be worn by visitors, staff, and contractors throughout public areas in the Library, especially when an appropriate physical distance cannot be maintained.
+Face masks are to be worn by readers and visitors throughout the Library, except when seated.

 As many deliveries of goods and services to the Library as possible are administered without physical contact.